dashjoin/platform/dashjoin-docs/docs/developer-reference.md

-djRoles | $djRoles() | Returns the roles of the current user djUser | $djUser() | Returns the current user's name isRecursiveTrigger | $isRecursiveTrigger() | true if the current expression is called from a trigger expression (trigger calls trigger) jobStatus | $jobStatus() | if evaluated within a function, start and stop timestamps (millis since 1970) and job status moveField | $moveField(object, 'from', 'to') | Moves the object's from key into the to key, where to must be an object or array ls | $ls(url, preview-limit) | Lists all URLs found at url (the URL can also contain filter wildcards like *.txt). preview limit determines how many results are returned in preview mode (defaults to 10) streamJson | $streamJson(url, jsonPointer) | Parses JSON at the url and splits it at the [json pointer](https://datatracker.ietf.org/doc/html/rfc6901) location
+djRoles | $djRoles() | Returns the roles of the current user djUser | $djUser() | Returns the current user's name isRecursiveTrigger | $isRecursiveTrigger() | true if the current expression is called from a trigger expression (trigger calls trigger) moveField | $moveField(object, 'from', 'to') | Moves the object's from key into the to key, where to must be an object or array ls | $ls(url, preview-limit) | Lists all URLs found at url (the URL can also contain filter wildcards like *.txt). preview limit determines how many results are returned in preview mode (defaults to 10) streamJson | $streamJson(url, jsonPointer) | Parses JSON at the url and splits it at the [json pointer](https://datatracker.ietf.org/doc/html/rfc6901) location